1. Kim Chŏng-gu, “Ton t’aryŏng” (Money Song) and “Saenari palga one” (A New Day Dawns)

 Shin Joong Hyun: vocal, guitar; Yi Nam-i: bass; Drum; Kwŏn Yong-nam: drums.

-The live performance by “the godfather of Korean rock” and his band in a “go-go club.”
-It is featured in the movie “Miin” where Shin and his band members took acting roles as well.
 The song is included in the first full-length album of the band.
-The hard-rock-styled song with heavy and catchy guitar riffs is played in front of dancing crowds.
+A live performance by “the godfather of Korean rock” and his band in a “go-go club” is featured in the movie Miin where Shin and his band members took acting roles as well.

 5. Kim Chŏng-mi, “Igŏn nŏmu hajanhayo” (This is Too Much)